strongX509/cyber/Operating_Systems/Multi-Threading.md

 Thread 2: inc = 29999, sum = 299990000
 Thread 2: inc = 30000, sum = 300000000
 ```
+With the *POSIX Spinlock* in place exactly `30000` increments are done in each run.

 ## Mutexes <a name="section3"></a>